valexandrova/java-oop-smoko/README.md

 # java-oop-smoko
-Final project for the discipline OOP (with Java) at Plovdiv Univecity.
+Final project for the discipline OOP (with Java) at University of Plovdiv.